Please note that by continuing to use this site you consent to the terms of our

 All the main functionality of the console is found in a single menu column on the left-hand side of the page.
 This makes it very easy to navigate.

 The Dashboard page (screenshot above) shows you an overview of security-related items, displayed in panels.
 These are Alerts, Endpoint Status, Prevented Malware, Top Alerted Assets, Top Alerted Applications and Threat Reports (security blog).
-The Getting Started panel shows links for common tasks, such as adding console administrators.
+The Getting Started panel shows links for common tasks, such as deploying the endpoint software and adding console administrators.
 You can customise the dashboard by moving panels around and removing any you don’t need.

 Enforce\Malware Removal page